ADORSYS-GIS/openstack/docs/installing_neutron.md

 # Installing Openstack Networking Service (Neutron)

 Neutron is the networking service of OpenStack.
-It allows us to create networks for our VMs, allocate floating IP addresses, add security groups, and many more.
+It allows us to create networks for our VMs, allocate floating IPs, add security groups, and many more.

 It makes use of open source SDN tools to enable virtual networking support.